demidenm/PyReliMRI/docs/similarity_funcs.rst

 * `imgfile1`: this is the string for the path to the first image (e.g., /path/dir/path_to_img1.nii.gz)
 * `imgfile2` this is the string for the path to the first image (e.g., /path/dir/path_to_img2.nii.gz)
 * `mask`: The mask is optional, but it is the path to the mask (e.g., /path/dir/path_to_img_mask.nii.gz)
-* `thresh`: The threshold is option but highly recommended, the similarity between unthresholded images should usually be one (unless they were thresholded before).
+* `thresh`: The threshold is optional but highly recommended for Dice/Jaccard/Tetrachoric, the similarity between unthresholded binary images will usually be one (unless they were thresholded before).
 Base the threshold on your input image type.
 For example a beta.nii.gz/cope.nii.gz file would be thresholded using a different interger than zstat.nii.gz
 * `similarity_type`: This the similarity calculation you want returned.
-The options are: 'dice', 'jaccard' or 'tetrachoric'
+The options are: 'dice', 'jaccard', 'tetrachoric' or 'spearman'

 Let's say we want to fetch some data off of neurovault and calculate the similarity between two images.
 For this example \